iamnijin/GUI-WEBSITE-BLOCKER-USING-PYTHON/README.md

 ## HOW TO ADD AND REMOVE SITES TO AND FROM BLOCKED LIST

-    1)TO add - In the MAIN.py file add the sites url in the website_list list and save it 2)TO remove - In the MAIN.py file remove the sites url in the website_list list and save it
+    1)Add - In the MAIN.py file add the sites url in the website_list list and save it

+    2)Remove - In the MAIN.py file remove the sites url in the website_list list and save it

 ## Built With

     PYTHON

 ## Authors